Azure/azure-powershell/src/EventHub/EventHub/help/Remove-AzEventHubNetworkRuleSet.md

 VirtualNetworkRules :

-Deletes the NetwrokRuleSet for the Given "Eventhub-Namespace1-1375" namesapce
+Deletes the NetwrokRuleSet for the Given "Eventhub-Namespace1-1375" namespace

 ### Example 2
 ```powershell